 - Danger area – Airspace within which activities dangerous to the flight of aircraft may exist at specified times.

-These areas are promulgated in the AIP DAH and are shown on AIP aeronautical charts by boundaries outlined in red and containing the identification of the area as a letter and a number.
+These areas are promulgated in the AIP designated airspace handbook (DAH) and are shown on AIP aeronautical charts by boundaries outlined in red and containing the identification of the area as a letter and a number.

 The letters allocated are: